madfcat/corsearch-assignment/README.md

 ### Improvements that can be done

 - Adding authorization for frontend - backend communications to secure the backend from third party request abuse
+- Stops could be placed more precisely on the polyline routes (visible when zoomed in).
+API provides not consistent coordinates.
+It can be solved mathematically.